Read Transcript: Inside The Strangest Story Ever Sold

 (image source)

 To make sense of The Strangest Story Ever Told, it’s important to know where it came from.
-It’s an adaptation of a popular folk tale which emerged in the 1890s in Alaska: The Lost Rocker.
+The story is an adaptation of a popular folk tale which emerged in the 1890s in Alaska: The Lost Rocker.

-In The Lost Rocker, a miner excavating a claim is chased out of the woods by hostile Indians, leaving behind his fortune, but barely making it out with his life.
+In The Lost Rocker, a miner excavating a claim is chased out of the woods by hostile Indians, leaving behind his fortune, and barely making it out alive.
 Harry Colp’s version of the story changes hostile Indians into “little devils,” sidestepping sensitive cultural issues and allowing the story to be open to the imagination.

 One returned to the beach after they cached supplies, while the other partner set to work building a rocker.
 For a matter of two weeks they washed the golden sands and made occasional trips to their cache on the beach, with no thought whatever of approaching danger, and no intimation of the horrible tragedy that was about to occur.